Constraints on pulsar masses from the maximum observed glitch

-which again depends only on the NS mass, once the microphysical input has been fixed.
-Equation \eqref{eq:DeltaOmega} can be inverted as done for equation \eqref{eq:DeltaOmegaMax} giving a mass $ M_{\rm pre} $.
-This is obiouvsly a lower limit on the mass of the star; unless the glitch preceding the largest one has emptied the entire reservoir thus ensuring initial corotation (which in general is \emph{not} the case), the angular momentum accumulated since the previous glitch is larger than $\Delta L_{\rm pre} $ and thus a mass larger than $ M_{\rm pre} $ is enough to reproduce $\Delta \Omega$.
-As already noted, this constraint on the mass depends on entrainment.
+In particular, for each pulsar we now consider the observed waiting time of its maximum event, namely the time $ t_{\rm pre} $ measured between the maximum observed glitch and the one preceding it.
+The corresponding nominal lag is $\omega^*_{\rm pre} \, = \, t_{\rm pre} \, |\dot{\Omega}|$; each pulsar is then characterised by two observed quantities, the amplitude $\Delta\Omega$ and waiting lag $\omega^*_{\rm pre}$ of its maximum event.
+These values allow to locate the pulsar in the plane of figure 3, thus determining a corresponding mass $ M_{\rm pre} $.
+This amounts to inverting the relation $\Delta \Omega_{\rm t} (\omega^*_{\rm pre}, M_{\rm pre}) = \Delta\Omega$.
+The value obtained for $M_{\rm pre} $ in this way is obviously a lower limit on the mass of the star: unless the glitch preceding the largest one has emptied the entire reservoir thus ensuring initial corotation (which in general is \emph{not} the case), the angular momentum accumulated since the previous glitch is larger than $\Delta L_{\rm pre} $ and thus a mass larger than $ M_{\rm pre} $ is enough to reproduce $\Delta \Omega$.
+As already noted, this constraint on the mass depends on entrainment, unlike the upper limit $M_{\rm abs}$.

 Summarizing, the angular momentum transferred during the maximum glitch must lie between two extrema: the minimum amount that can have been built up since the previous glitch, and the maximum that the pinning force can sustain.
-We can thus {\it measure} the mass of a pulsar by bracketing it between the corresponding values $M_{\rm pre}$ and $M_{\rm abs}$.
+We can thus estimate the mass of a pulsar by bracketing it between the corresponding values $M_{\rm pre}$ and $M_{\rm abs}$.